liabru/jquery-match-height/README.md

 [brm.io/jquery-match-height](http://brm.io/jquery-match-height/)

-I needed a more robust version of the common [equal heights](https://www.google.com/search?q=jquery+equal+heights) plugin (that everyone and their grandma has made before).
+I needed a more robust version of the common [equal heights](https://www.google.com/search?q=jquery+equal+heights) plugin.
 So matchHeight improves on these by adding features and handling the edge cases where the others tend to fail in practice.

 ### Demo